-What is Net Present Value?
+What Is Net Present Value?

-A net present value analysis involves several variables and assumptions and evaluates the cash flows forecasted to be delivered by a project by discounting them back to the present using the time span of the project (t) and the firm's weighted average cost of capital (i).
+A net present value analysis involves several variables and assumptions and evaluates the cash flows forecasted to be delivered by a project by discounting them back to the present using information that includes the time span of the project (t) and the firm's weighted average cost of capital (i).
 If the result is positive, then the firm should invest in the project.
+If negative, the firm should not invest in the project.

-Types of Capital Projects Where You Use Net Present Value
+Capital Projects Using Net Present Value

 Mutually exclusive projects, however, are different.
 If two projects are mutually exclusive, it means there are two ways of accomplishing the same result.
 It might be that a business has requested bids on a project and a number of bids have been received.
 You wouldn't want to accept two bids for the same project.
 That is an example of a mutually exclusive project.